twonlyapp/twonly-app/README.md

 is the thread here, the server are not able to see the messages nor change it as the client does an integrity check.
 An attacker could drop a messages and send an ACK as this is unauthenticated.

-## Donating

-As this is currently just a stupid project which does not work or serves a real use case even I would not donate anything to it.
-But there is another cool way: If you are on the search for a really cheap hosting provider which I use for my self for over 8 years you could use the following voucher to get 5€ off `36nc15747855300` (contact me to get a 30% off voucher).
-I get 10% from the affiliate program which helps me cover my hosting costs :)

 ## Self-hosting